 The triangular railway lines that used to connect Accra through Kumasi to Takoradi is no more in operation.
 But there are few renovated railway lines such Accra, Tema and Nsawam networks which is usually used to transport mainly food items.
 In a nutshell travelling with a train is not a usual thing in Ghana.

 The Ghanaian people love and respect their norms and ethical values.
 In these manner, there is a high respect for the elderly throughout the country.
 Greetings are important parts of the Ghanaian culture.
 Children are taught to greet any person who is older than them in the community.
 Whenever you visit a place where there are people, it is important to greet.
 Greetings are done by shaking hands mainly the right hands.
 Note that, hand shaking may not be possible at mass gatherings so just wave your right hand to show your respect and presence.
 Whenever you visit a village or a town to conduct any activity that may or not involve the people, you should first visit the chief or head of that community to discuss your motive for visiting their community.
 When in the presence of the chief, remove your hat, keep your hands out of your pockets and do not cross your legs.
 When invited to greet the chief, approach just short of where they are seated and bow slightly.
 Do not offer your hand unless the chief invites you for a handshake.
-Always be sure to bring an appreciable gift as donation to the chief and his elders, it may either be a bottle of schnapps or cash.
+Always be sure to bring an appreciable gift as donation to the chief and his elders.

 Clothing is one of the easiest and common products to find in Ghana.
 There is a large scale of brand-new and second hand clothes including African fabrics and textiles that travelers may find replaceable with a worn items while in Ghana.